Recently Viewed:Iolani Palace, Oahu Iolani Palace, Oahu

 - What: Former residence of the Hawaiian monarchs

 - Where: Downtown Honolulu

 A national historic landmark and the only official state residence of royalty in the United States, Downtown Honolulu’s Iolani Palace was the official residence of the Hawaiian Kingdom’s last two monarchs from 1882 to 1893: King Kalakaua and his sister and successor, Queen Liliuokalani.

-You can take a guided tour or a self-guided audio tour of the Palace, from Tuesday through Saturday.
+You can take a guided tour or a self-guided audio tour of the Palace Tuesday to Saturday.
 If you’re facing the Palace, the ticket office is to the left on the State Capitol side of the building.
 One of Oahu’s most important historical places, Iolani Palace plays an integral part in understanding the history and culture of Hawaii.
 Learn more about the Iolani Palace.